dhull33/a-dope-boilerplate/README.md

 # Express-Webpack-Prettier-Boilerplate

+Boilerplate intended to help you get started with Express, Webpack, and Prettier using Airbnb's Javascript Guidelines.

 #### JavaScript Style Guidelines

 We are using Airbnb's JavaScript GuideLine with Eslint, EditorConfig, and Prettier in order to